huytd/everyday/notes/03.24.2022 - TypeScript Source Code Walkthrough InlayHints.md

 This is a quite big project but I think the code organization is pretty good.
 And they have loads of documents as well.

-The [How the TypeScript Compiler Compiles](https://www.youtube.com/watch?v=X8k_4tZ16qU&list=PLYUbsZda9oHu-EiIdekbAzNO0-pUM5Iqj&index=4) video is a good place to start when you want to understand the codebase.
+The [How the TypeScript Compiler Compiles](https://www.youtube.com/watch?v=X8k_4tZ16qU&list=PLYUbsZda9oHu-EiIdekbAzNO0-pUM5Iqj&index=4) video is a good place to start when you want to understand the compilation process of TypeScript.

 Also, there are a lot of notes in [TypeScript Compiler Notes](https://github.com/microsoft/TypeScript-Compiler-Notes) repository, and the [TypeScript Deep Dive](https://basarat.gitbook.io/typescript/overview) book.